-Before we left for our family vacation to Japan, we searched high and low for things to do in Kyoto with kids.
+Before we left for our family vacation to Japan, we searched high and low for Kyoto food tours.
+Bonus points if they were kid friendly.
 Spoiler alert: there’s actually a TON to do in Kyoto with children.
 But one of the things we came across and were most excited for was a family friendly food tour with Magical Trip.

 Why We Love Food Tours